Are you really free? If you’re like most middle-aged people, you’re probably living a life to serve the system.

 Do you have hopes and dreams?
 Save them for between the hours of 10:00pm and 11:00pm.

-You’ll notice I’m leaving out laundry, repairing the back stairs, mowing the lawn, dry-cleaning, picking up pencil crayons for your kid’s art project, and so on.
+You’ll notice I’m leaving out laundry, groceries, repairing the back stairs, mowing the lawn, dry-cleaning, picking up pencil crayons for your kid’s art project, and so on.
 That’s where your weekends go.
 And if you’re like many people, those obligatory social gatherings – after work drinks, in-law’s birthday party – might as well be minor forms of work too.

 The funny thing is, most jobs don’t require 8-9 hours.
 How much of your day is wasted?
 This has become especially apparent when we started working from home.
 This new setup is amazing!
 I can get my work and daily errands done much faster than before.